KaffeinatedKat/sxmo_swaylock/README.md

 ## Planned Features

-- Some kind of notification viewer with support for sxmo notifications
 - More presise swipe gesture detection + more swipe gestures
 - Indicator modules (battery, weather, etc)
 - Maybe a full keyboard instead of just the numbered keypad